kekscom/osmbuildings/README.md

 ```

 done.

+## Data Conversion

+As PostGIS seems to be much more popular for handling Geometry and MySQL being much mor popular for commercial Webhosting, there is now a data conversion script in using Node.js.
+Requirements are: a working Node.js installation (I tested successfully 0.6 on Windows) and the node-postgres module.
+Install the module with <code>npm install pg</code>.
+Then have a look into /server/data/convert.js and change database, table, output settings.
+Run the conversion with <code>node convert.js</code>.

+What it does:

+- reads height and footprint polygons from PostGIS.
+- turns height into a number if needed
+- swaps lat/lon of polygons if needed
+- creates a mysql dump file

 For any further information visit <a href="http://osmbuildings.org">http://osmbuildings.org</a>, follow <a href="https://twitter.com/osmbuildings">@osmbuildings</a> on Twitter or report issues here on Github.